-This device meets the RED directive 2014/53/EU of EU requirements on the limitation of exposure of the general public to electromagnetic fields by way of health protection.
-The device complies with RF specifications in that the distance between the device and your body should not be less than 20 cm.
+This device meets the RED 2014/53/EU requirements on the limitation of exposure of the general public to electromagnetic fields by way of health protection.
+The device complies with RF specifications when it is used at a safe distance of 20 cm from your body.